-PURPOSE: Short-term benefits have been demonstrated for laparoscopic-assisted colectomy.
+PURPOSE: PURPOSE:Short-term benefits have been demonstrated for laparoscopic-assisted colectomy.
 However, minimally invasive surgery is still in an evolutionary phase.
 In demonstrating that robotic devices also are useful in laparoscopic colonie surgery, it is fundamental to prove that a single surgeon can perform almost the entire operation on his own.

-METHODS: A single surgeon performed forty-one, laparoscopic-assisted, colorectal resections with the assistance of a robotic device (Automated Endoscopie System for Optimal Positioning, Computer MotionTM) maneuvering the laparoscope.
+METHODS: METHODS:A single surgeon performed forty-one, laparoscopic-assisted, colorectal resections with the assistance of a robotic device (Automated Endoscopie System for Optimal Positioning, Computer MotionTM) maneuvering the laparoscope.
 A surgical assistant was included only for the open part of the operation.
 Main outcome measures were conversion rate, total operating time, and percentage of assistance by a second surgeon.

-RESULTS: There were no intraoperative complications, one case of conversion to open surgery, and three postoperative complications.
+RESULTS: RESULTS:There were no intraoperative complications, one case of conversion to open surgery, and three postoperative complications.
 The total operating time ranged from 126 to 252 minutes.
 A single surgeon with the assistance of a robotic device was able to perform approximately 70 percent of an ileocecal resection, 70 percent of a right hemicolectomy, 80 percent of a sigmoid resection, and 85 percent of a anterior rectal resection without further help of a surgeon.

-CONCLUSIONS: A single surgeon with the assistance of a computerized robotic system can complete at least two-thirds of a laparoscopic-assisted, colorectal resection on his own.
+CONCLUSIONS: CONCLUSIONS:A single surgeon with the assistance of a computerized robotic system can complete at least two-thirds of a laparoscopic-assisted, colorectal resection on his own.
 The use of a robotic device in laparoscopic-assisted, colonie surgery is safe, efficient, and feasible, and will proven even more so in future.
 This also will result in a patient-driven demand for high-standard, minimally invasive surgery.

 © The ASCRS 2003